We feel strongly that the fashion industry should be more responsible.

 To sum up: there are pros and cons for every fabric, but we hope you can understand why we choose to work with some and avoid others.

 Due to the current fashion system, ethical and responsible production on a small scale is comparatively expensive.
-Add in the cost of materials, our own time, a profit margin and a retail markup, and the pricing quickly becomes “luxury”.
+Add in the cost of materials, our own time, and a profit margin, and the price quickly rises.
 We hope to reduce costs per item as Manimekala grows, but for that, we need your support.

 If you choose to buy a Manimekala piece, your purchase supports the belief that every person involved in the making of this piece should be given respect and dignity, and should be fairly compensated for their time and effort in creating it.